RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

 Each prim has **attributes** (position, mass, friction) and **relationships** (which material is applied, which physics body it belongs to).
 USD is designed to be layered and composable - you can load a base robot USD and override just the material in a separate layer without touching the original file.

-## Writing Python Scripts for Isaac Sim
+## Writing Python scripts for Isaac Sim

 The GUI is useful for exploration, but for reproducible work you will want to control Isaac Sim from Python scripts.

-### Always Use Isaac Sim's Own Python Interpreter
+### Always use Isaac Sim's own Python interpreter

 Do not use your system Python.
 Always launch scripts with: